exasol/integration-test-docker-environment/doc/changes/unreleased.md

 ## Internal

- - Updated GH workflows from tbx 1.7.1
+ - Updated GH workflows from tbx 1.6.0 to 1.7.1